Sydney-Informatics-Hub/Bioinformatics/README.md

 |-----------|-----------------|-----------------|
 |[SIH-Raijin-Trinity](https://github.com/Sydney-Informatics-Hub/SIH-Raijin-Trinity)| Trinity assembles Illumina RNA-Seq data into transcript sequences.
 Trinity was developed at the Broad Institute and the Hebrew University of Jerusalem.
 SIH-Raijin-Trinity allows Trinity to be scalable by enabling use of multiple nodes on NCI Raijin.
 The entire workflow can complete ~4X faster using 10 broadwell nodes!| samtools/1.9, java/jdk1.8.0_60, bowtie2/2.3.3.1, jellyfish/2.2.6, salmon/0.11.0, perl/5.22.1, trinity/2.8.4, python3/3.6.7|

+## Cite us to support us!

+If you use our pipelines, please cite us:

+Willet, CE & Chew, T, <year>, *The Sydney Informatics Hub Bioinformatics Github Repository*, Core Research Facilities, University of Sydney, <date accessed>, <https://github.com/Sydney-Informatics-Hub/Bioinformatics>

 ## Acknowledgements

 Acknowledgements (and co-authorship, where appropriate) are an important way for us to demonstrate the value we bring to your research.
-Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub.
-If you use any SIH material towards a publication, please acknowledge the Sydney Informatics Hub.
+Your research outcomes are vital for ongoing funding of the Sydney Informatics Hub and national compute facilities.

 Suggested acknowledgements: